tpemartin/113-2-R/Lecture-notes/09-ready-to-go-further.md

   - A complete codebook.
   - Import and parsing code for the data set.

-Once you have these three, you can work on the data set analysis with AI being your great assistant.
+Once you have these three, you can work on  the data set analysis with AI tuned to be an expert of this data set.

 ## Flowchart